CCCpeggy/Reservatio-system/Software Design Document/document.md

 User Login Interface
 View any interface that need user to login

-After login sucessfully, the website will lead the user to the main page
+After any action is done successfully will lead the user back to this interface After login successfully, the website will lead the user back to the main page

 **Home**